alvarolarreategui/metastatic-tissue-classification/README.md

 - SVC with ‘linear’ kernel and KSVM with ‘rbf’ kernel and C=5
 - MLPClassifier with hidden layers (10,10)
 - AdaBoostClassifier(DecisionTreeClassifier()) with n_estimators=200

-See Team_51_submitted.pdf file for full details and conclusions.